Translation

 If you don't like WPMP plugin for your translation.
 You can use Loco Translate plugin and configure it.

-See detail guide: Loco Translate WordPress plugin
+See detail guide: Loco Translate WordPress pluginarrow-up-right

 Last updated